-342. French Society from the Revolution to the 21st Century - A topicsoriented introduction to the intellectual, social, historical, and artistic developments in French society from the 18th to the 21st century.
+- 342. French Society from the Revolution to the 21st Century A topics-oriented introduction to the intellectual, social, historical, and artistic developments in French society from the 18th to the 21st century.
 Topics for the course will include one of the following: Paris, Myth and Reality; French Novels and Films.
 Conducted entirely in French.
 Prerequisite: French 202 with a grade of C+ or better, placement, or equivalent.
 Alternate years, 2008-09.
-Four Credits Larsen Fall Semester

-343. Contemporary France - The theme of the course is contemporary French culture and society.
-Students will study the social and political institutions in France, and about current cultural practices.
-We will debate the key problems that challenge French society in the twenty-first century.
-Materials include documentary videos and films, radio, Web sites, popular music, newspapers, magazines and two short novels.
+Four Credits Larsen Fall Semester - 343.
+Contemporary France In this course, students will familiarize themselves with cultural, linguistic, and social trends and policies in contemporary French society.
+Topics include the provinces of France, religion, immigration, the family, politics, and education.
+A wise variety of sources from historical accounts and newspaper articles to literary works and recent French films, will enable students to sharpen their understanding of current events and become discerning readers of French and international news.
 Prerequisite: French 202 with a grade of C+ or better, placement, or equivalent.

-Four Credits Hamon-Porter, Larsen Spring Semester

-344. French and Francophone Cultures - A study of aspects of French and Francophone cultures.
+Four Credits Hamon-Porter, Larsen Spring Semester - 344.
+French and Francophone Cultures A study of aspects of French and Francophone cultures.
 Topics include language and communication; marriage, the family, and gender roles; immigration and colonization; socio-political institutions; and the arts.
 Materials are drawn from novels, short stories, plays, newspapers, films, music, and video documentation.
 Conducted entirely in French.
 Prerequisite: French 202 with a grade of C+ or better, placement, or equivalent.
-Alternate years, 2006-07.
+Alternate years.